yupgup/jonitrythall.com/_posts/2023-12-13-why-wiggle-work-events.markdown

 Our events have taken on the form of one-off async, text-based fun activities, and regular video call hangouts and presentations.
 Further, this all includes a combination of planned events scheduled in advance, and fairly sporadic ones.
 Anyone can create a Discord event, and then details along with an RSVP are posted to the group.

 The community is only a few months old, yet we already have had several successful events with much more involved, extended ones in the works for 2024.
 This variety is essential–people can be as active or hands-off as they'd like.
-I also realize that not everyone comfortable on video calls can attend those, so these don't replace text channel-based activities and convos.
+I also realize that not everyone comfortable with video calls can attend those, so these don't replace text channel-based activities and convos.

 ## Asyc Events
 For low-key asynchronous events, we've had a very fun Candy Count and are currently in Radical Raffle and Sock Swappers mode.
 I'm raffling off the newly released LEGO Tiny Plants set (!!), and we're gearing up for a sock gift exchange.
 We've also just started our second async, online board game match with a fun prize for the winner–we find joy in prizes around here, much like that cherished treasure chest at dentist offices that's "only for kids" for whatever reason.